aunonno403/Android-QR-scanner-app/PROJECT_EXPLANATION.md

    - User ID used as database path
    - No cross-user data access

-3. **Camera Permissions**
-   - Required before accessing camera
+3. **Offline Mode Privacy**
+   - No data sent to cloud in offline mode
+   - All operations local to device
+   - User choice between privacy and features

+4. **Permissions**
+   - Camera: Only requested when needed
+   - Storage: For saving QR codes to gallery
+   - Internet: For Firebase operations
    - User can revoke anytime
    - App handles permission denial gracefully

-4. **Internet Permissions**
-   - Required for Firebase
-   - Declared in AndroidManifest.xml

 ---